dipaish/OS22/docs/dockercompose.md

     image: nginx
     ports:
       - "80:80"
   database:
     image: mysql
     environment:
       MYSQL_ROOT_PASSWORD: password
+    ports:
+      - "3306:3306"
 ```
 - `services`: This section defines the different services (containers) that will be part of our multi-container application.

   - `webserver`: This service uses the latest version of the Nginx image available on Docker Hub.
 The `ports` section maps the host's port 80 to the container's port 80, allowing access to the web server from the host machine.

   - `database`: This service uses the latest version of the MySQL image available on Docker Hub.
-The `environment` section sets up environment variables for the MySQL database, in this case the root password.
+The `environment` section sets up environment variables for the MySQL database, in this case the root password and the`ports` section maps the host's port 3306 to the container's port 3306.

 **Step 4: Check the validity of a Docker Compose file**